 “I had a Great-Granddad that was Mayor of Williamsburg, Ky., up above the falls, on the Cumberland River, and most of my family came out of the Mountains of Eastern Kentucky, but I grew up near the Ohio River, in Louisville,” tells Britton Patrick Morgan as he lovingly plucks on his Huss & Dalton guitar he calls Jane.
 “I named her after my great-grandma Jane McCoy who was part of the Hatfields & McCoys.
 “Her son Nelson, my grandad, was the one who taught me this unique style of claw hammer finger picking I still sometimes use.”

 When asked about his creative process for the record, Morgan says he drew upon heavy emotional experiences he’s had to process; such was the story behind the album’s title track “High Lonesome Throne.”
 “It’s mostly about my best friend growing up.
-He was my best man in my wedding, but then he got snagged by opioids and they took him away.
+He was my best man in my wedding, but then he got snagged by bad habits and they took him away.
 It’s been several years, I think he’s still alive, but he has disappeared.
 So the song is about how life can go in the wrong direction almost overnight—‘Bathe me in the ashes of who I used to be, sometimes the light is dark to me.’
 That’s a hard place to be, because one is almost indifferent to one’s own anguish.
 I recorded the song while pretty drunk, not deliberately, but because I didn’t feel in touch with the performance of the song until I actually felt it.
 It’s a song I rarely perform because it’s personal and heavy.”

-“On the other hand, sometimes, concepts and words come from moments of joy and complete clarity about simple beauty--some friends have called those songs ‘Zen Country’ or something like that.
+On the other hand, sometimes, concepts and words come from moments of joy and complete clarity about simple beauty--some friends have called those songs ‘Zen Country’ or something like that.
 ‘Two Crows’ was written that way,” says the big man with the soft voice who has a “don’t care where you draw your water from” outlook on life.

-BPM grew up singing in choir.
+He grew up singing in church choir.
 "I sang in the Louisville Boys’ Choir until my voice changed and it was all downhill from there,” he laughs.
-“My biggest influence was probably 1950’s rockabilly, old country, and Elvis --- mostly cause my Dad used to play all that stuff.
+“My biggest influence was probably 1950’s rockabilly, old country, and Elvis --- mostly ‘cause my Dad used to play all that stuff.
 My Grandparents were big influences too; they were both musicians.
 Granddad was really into Bill Monroe, Ralph Stanley, and old mountain songs.”
 However, the singer/songwriter names John Prine, Robert Hunter, Bill Callahan, and Bob Dylan on his “Mt.
 Rushmore” of favorites.